 The President of the College shall name an Appeals Committee Facilitator to conduct a formal Appeals Hearings in order to review the charges and imposed sanctions.
-The Appeals Committee shall consist of five (5) six (6) members, selected by the President Facilitator and approved by the President, two of which shall be from the faculty and/or administration, two staff, and one of which shall be two representatives from the student body.
-The remaining two members may be either faculty, students, or one of both categories.
-Such committee shall select its own chairman, vice-chairman, and secretary from among its members.
-Such members shall serve without compensation.
-At any hearing before the committee, at least three (3) four (4) members shall be present to constitute a quorum in order to transact the business of the committee.
-Any member of such committee directly involved in the outcome of a hearing, or who believes they have a conflict of interest rendering them to be perceived as being incapable of providing an impartial decision, shall disqualify him/herself from the hearing to hear the same and the President Appeals Committee Facilitator shall appoint a person to take his/her place. at such hearing.
+The Appeals Committee shall consist of six (6) members, selected by the Facilitator and approved by the President, two of which shall be from the faculty, two staff, and two representatives from the student body.
+At any hearing before the committee, at least four (4) members shall be present to constitute a quorum in order to transact the business of the committee.
+Any member of such committee directly involved in the outcome of a hearing, or who believes they have a conflict of interest rendering them to be perceived as being incapable of providing an impartial decision, shall disqualify him/herself from the hearing and the Appeals Committee Facilitator shall appoint a person to take his/her place.